Introduction

 Creating a Content Safety Resource

-- Click Create a resource → search for Content Safety
+- Click Create a resource, then search for Content Safety

 - Select Azure AI Content Safety and click Create